software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # Benefits of the iterative approach

-- The benefits of the iterative approach is the ability to _respond to change quickly_ and the _feedback loop_ it provides
+- The benefits of the iterative approach is the ability to respond to change quickly and the feedback loop it provides
 - After each iteration the requirements can change which makes it easy to respond to new user and business needs
 - After each iteration the users of the software can get their hands on new features which they can give feedback on
 - The feedback can be used to define requirements for the next iterations
-- This forms the _feedback loop_ which is the heartbeat of the agile software development process
+- This forms the feedback loop which is the heartbeat of the agile software development process

 ---

 # Scrum

-- _Scrum_ is an iterative software development process framework that defines practical ways to carry out agile software development principles
+- _Scrum_ is an widely adopted iterative software development process framework that defines practical ways to carry out agile software development principles
-- The offical guide to Scrum process is the _Scrum Guide_ which describes each aspect of the process in detail
+- Based on the State of Agile report of year 2022, 87% of respondents used Scrum at the team level
 - In the Scrum process, the _Scrum Team_ developes software in fixed length iterations called _Sprints_
+- Sprints should be kept short, preferably at most four weeks long
 - In each Sprint, there are fixed _events_, which help the Scrum Team to organize their work and keep track on the progress of the Sprint
 - During the course we will use Scrum to manage our software development process while working on the project